 Even in its earliest stages of implementation, machine learning is making waves in supply chains.
 Advancements in how we manage logistics have taken shape at every level.
 Here are a few simple examples:

 - In warehousing operations, machine learning unlocks new levels of stock predictability and automation.
-Not only can software identify low stock and complete reorder actions, it’s learning trends to facilitate warehousing around those patterns.
+Not only can software identify low stock and complete reorder actions, but it’s also learning trends to facilitate warehousing around those patterns.

 - Instead of siloed technologies for different areas of the supply chain, machine learning ties them together.
 Machine learning is the thread connecting entire logistical networks, including production workflows, inventory, freight logistics, and beyond.